-Task No Task Description Weighting Outcomes to be Assessed Due Date 1 SkyLap Aeronautics Challenge Students collaborate to design and build an experimental aircraft.
+Task No Task Description Weighting Outcomes Due Date 1 SkyLap Aeronautics Challenge Online/ in class Students collaborate to design and build an experimental aircraft.
 The challenge requires students to make/test/modify their aircraft until it meets specifications.
-Learning is documented in a Folio 30% 5-6; 5-8; 5.9 Term 1 Week 11 2 Metro Minds STEAM Challenge Students complete the Metro Minds competition challenge and produce a prototype that solves a problem/opportunity associated with the Sydney Metro line.
-30% 5-3; 5-8 Term 2 Week 10 3 Make the World Better- Proposal Students collaboratively work on a problem that has global significance and they develop a proposal for building a prototype.
-Students write individual Proposals.
-40% 5-2; 5-4; 5-6 Term 4 Week 2
+Learning is documented in a Folio 30% 5-6; 5-8; 5.9 Term 1 Week 9 2 Metro Minds STEAM Challenge Online submission Students complete the Metro Minds competition challenge and produce a prototype that solves a problem/opportunity associated with the Sydney Metro line.
+30% 5-3; 5-8 Term 2, Week 9 3 Individual Major Project Hand in / online submission Individual Major Project Students use design processes to create a prototype that solves a problem of global significance.
+They demonstrate their learning in a folio 40% 5-2; 5-4; 5-6; Term 4, Week 2

-Outcome Description ST5-1 designs and develops creative, innovative, and enterprising solutions to a wide range of STEM-based problems ST5-2 demonstrates critical thinking, creativity, problem solving, entrepreneurship and engineering design skills and decision-making techniques in a range of STEM contexts ST5-3 applies engineering design processes to address real-world STEM-based problems ST5-4 works independently and collaboratively to produce practical solutions to real-world scenarios ST5-5 analyses a range of contexts and applies STEM principles and processes ST5-6 selects and safely uses a range of technologies in the development, evaluation, and presentation of solutions to STEM-based problems ST5-7 selects and applies project management strategies when developing and evaluating STEM-based design solutions ST5-8 uses a range of techniques and technologies, to communicate design solutions and technical information for a range of audiences ST5-9 collects, organises, and interprets data sets, using appropriate mathematical and statistical methods to inform and evaluate design decisions ST5-10 analyses and evaluates the impact of STEM on society and describes the scope and pathways into employment
+ST5-1 designs and develops creative, innovative, and enterprising solutions to a wide range of STEM-based problems ST5-2 demonstrates critical thinking, creativity, problem solving, entrepreneurship and engineering design skills and decision-making techniques in a range of STEM contexts ST5-3 applies engineering design processes to address real-world STEM-based problems ST5-4 works independently and collaboratively to produce practical solutions to real-world scenarios ST5-5 analyses a range of contexts and applies STEM principles and processes ST5-6 selects and safely uses a range of technologies in the development, evaluation, and presentation of solutions to STEM-based problems ST5-7 selects and applies project management strategies when developing and evaluating STEM-based design solution ST5-8 uses a range of techniques and technologies, to communicate design solutions and technical information for a range of audiences ST5-9 ollects, organises, and interprets data sets, using appropriate mathematical and statistical methods to nform and evaluate design decisions ST5-10 analyses and evaluates the impact of STEM on society and describes the scope and pathways into employment